South Carolina Nursing Home Bill of Rights Lawyers Understand the Protections Seniors Can Demand

 Contact our compassionate South Carolina attorneys with vast legal knowledge

-McGowan, Hood & Felder, LLC, are dedicated, driven, and committed to delivering results.
+McGowan, Hood, Felder & Phillips, LLC, are dedicated, driven, and committed to delivering results.
 Nursing home abuse of seniors matters to us.
 If you suspect abuse of an elder nursing home resident, let us help the senior assert his or her rights and obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC, today.
+Contact McGowan, Hood, Felder & Phillips, LLC, today.
 Call 803-327-7800 and schedule a free case evaluation with an experienced South Carolina nursing home bill of rights attorney, or fill out our contact form from any device.
 We proudly serve people throughout the state from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.